DrThomasAger/smile/README.md

 # Start Writing (: Smile

+In (: Smile, you define the response language and format.

-Let's edit the quick start example.
+Let's edit the quick start example to change the format of the response.

-You can add a new markdown section if you have a meaningfully different section for the model to fill out.
+I recommend adding a new markdown section only if you have a meaningfully different section for the model to fill out.

 One example of a meaningfully different section from one that already exists is a section for thinking, not replying.

-In this prompt, this thinking section is designed for the model to read, but hard for the humans to read.
-The simple explanation is for the human to read.
-The idea is that the model uses its uninterpretable intelligence to create tokens that lead to a more intelligent reply.
+This is a 'separation of concerns' that allows us to focus on steps that build on each other one at a time.

 Let's get right to it and add a simple step by step thinking (Chain of Thought or "CoT"):